PhatCash/PhatCash/README.md

 ## I am Victor Castro
 #### PSU Alumni | IT Specalist

-🔭 I’m currently working on my personal portfolio using three.js
+🔭 New CS graduate

-🌱 I’m currently learning how to play the accordion
+⚡ I’m currently learning how to play the accordion

 💬 Ask me about my motorcycle adventures